 Students who are diagnosed by approved services as having specific learning disabilities, either before or after their admission to the University, should contact their Association Dean for information on accommodation.
 Detailed information can be found on the Disability Accommodation page.

 All students in the College must have a score from an SAT II test, the online placement test (French and Spanish only) or from a Foreign Language Placement Exam to enroll in a foreign language course.
 Students who plan to start a new language can go ahead and register for the appropriate 1010 course.

 If you are have not yet taken a placement exam and don't have SAT II or online placement test scores, then you will have to make your best guess as to which language section you think you will place into for your schedule.
 You must adjust your schedule once you complete the placement exam.

 We strongly encourage you to take an SAT II Subject Test for a foreign language.
 The last testing date applicable towards credit at U.Va. is the May/June test.

 High enough scores on the SAT II Subject Tests can exempt you from courses and even the Foreign Language Requirement itself.
 You can also opt out of taking the Foreign Language Placement Exam with SAT II scores.

 See the Foreign Language Placement Index webpage.

-If you are unable to take SAT II exam, then you must take the College's Foreign Language Placement Test during Summer or Fall Orientation or an online placement exam (French and Spanish only) for placement.
+If you are unable to take SAT II exam, then you must take the College's Foreign Language Placement Test during Summer or Fall Orientation or an online placement exam (French, German or Spanish only) for placement.

 Your placement for French and Spanish can be determined through a WebCAPE Foreign Language Placement Exam.
 Instructions can be found here: